dray01/bd_nsx_ansible/README.md

 A set of playbooks to build a fully functional NSX environment from scratch.
 # Dependancies:
 - ansible
 - nsxansible | Libraries need to be in your working directory.
-I've included the linrary as of commit 004dc6e
+I've included the library as of commit 004dc6e
 - nsxramlclient - https://github.com/vmware/nsxramlclient
 - nsxraml spec - https://github.com/vmware/nsxraml
 - ovftool - https://www.vmware.com/support/developer/ovf

-# playbooks
+# Playbooks
 ## bd_deploy_nsxm
 Builds out Management plane.
 Deploys NSX manager and configures SSO with the vCenter server.